mrimlinger/mrimlinger.github.io/_posts/2022-09-19-post-EuroVelo17.md

-EV17 officially starts at Andermatt, at XXXXm in the Swiss Alps.
-From there, one then has to climb up to the Furkapass at 2436m, which is close to where the Rhone glacier.
-But before starting this journey, I have a choice to make: I can either take the train as far up as possible i.e. to Andermatt, or I can start at the four cantons lake and climb all the way up to Andermatt.
+EV17 officially starts at Andermatt, at 1437m in the Swiss Alps.
+From there, one then has to climb up to the Furkapass at 2436m, which is close to where the Rhone glacier is.
+But before starting this journey, I have a choice to make: I can either take the train as far up as possible i.e. to Andermatt, or I can start at the four cantons lake (435m) and climb all the way up to Andermatt.
 I feel like the latter is a bit more fair game, therefore I decide to take up the challenge.

 ## Day 1 (03/09/2022):
 10h After settling a few more things at the flat regarding the arrival of new tenants, I finally depart from home.
 The weather is nice, fresh and sunny just after the rain.